Privacy and data protection

 Frameworks for safeguarding the right to privacy and data protection

-The International Covenant on Civil and Political Rights (ICCPR) is the main global legal instrument for the protection of privacy.
+The ICCPR is the main global legal instrument for the protection of privacy.
 At a regional level, the main instruments on privacy and data protection in Europe is the Council of Europe (CoE) Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data of 1981.
 Although it was adopted by a regional organisation (CoE), it is open for accession by non-European states.
-Since the Convention is technology neutral, it has withstood the test of time.
+Since the convention is technology neutral, it has withstood the test of time.
 The EU Data Protection Directive (Directive 95/46/EC) has also formed an important legislative framework for the processing of personal data in the EU and has had a vast impact on the development of national legislation not only in Europe but also globally.
 This regulation has also entered a reform process in order to cope with the new developments and to ensure an effective privacy protection in the current technological environment.

 Another key international – non-binding – document on privacy and data protection is the OECD Guidelines on Protection of Privacy and Transborder Flows of Personal Data from 1980.
 These guidelines and the OECD’s subsequent work have inspired many international, regional, and national regulations on privacy and data protection.
 Today, virtually all OECD countries have enacted privacy laws and empowered authorities to enforce those laws.